Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Methodology

 To {more} conveniently describe the oscillatory features for the wiggled models, {as mentioned above,} we define the relative wiggle {pattern} as

-which are shown in the right panel of Fig.~\ref{fig:1}. {This} clearly shows that the oscillatory features are perfectly created in the initial conditions of the simulations.
+which are shown in the right panel of Fig.~\ref{fig:1}. {This} indicates that the oscillatory features \Baojiu{have been reliably} created in the initial conditions of the simulations \Yuhao{within our interested range of scales, \Baojiunew{e.g., $k\lesssim0.5$ $h\mathrm{Mpc}^{-1}$}}.

 Next, we run the simulations using the {parallel} N-body code {{\sc ramses}} \citep{teyssier2002} which is based on the adaptive mesh refinement (AMR) technique.
 Each simulation is performed with $N = 1024^3$ dark matter particles in a box of size $1024 \ h^{-1} \rm Mpc$, {and} we output four snapshots at different redshifts, respectively as $z = 0$, $0.5$, $1$, and $1.5$.
 For each snapshot, we use the halo finder {{\sc rockstar}} \citep{behroozi2013} to identify the haloes with the definition of the halo mass $M_{200c}$, where $M_{200c}$ is the mass within a sphere whose average density is 200 times the critical density.
 Since the low-mass haloes are unable to be fully probed due to the limited simulation resolution, we measure the cumulative halo mass functions (cHMFs) from the {main} haloes with more than $100$ particles to check the validity of the simulation, which show very good agreement with the analytic formulae in \citet{tinker2008}.
-For each snapshot we establish one dark matter particle catalogue (hereafter DM) and two mock halo catalogues respectively with the number density of $1 \times 10^{-3} (h^{-1} \rm Mpc)^{-3}$ (hereafter H1) and $5 \times 10^{-4} (h^{-1} \rm Mpc)^{-3}$ (hereafter H2).
-Both host haloes and subhaloes are included in the halo catalogues.
-We achieve the number density by applying a mass cutoff, i.e., {neglecting} the haloes with smaller masses than the cutoff.
-By using the power spectrum estimator tool {{\sc powmes}} \citep{colombi2011}, we measure the nonlinear matter power spectrum from DM and nonlinear halo power spectrum separately from H1 and H2.
-Finally, we take the ratio of the power spectrum of the wiggled models to {the} corresponding power spectrum of the no-wiggle model to obtain the {quantity $P_{\rm rw}$} for all cases.
+For each snapshot we establish one dark matter particle catalogue (hereafter DM) and two \Baojiunew{halo catalogues} respectively with the number density of $1 \times 10^{-3} (h^{-1} \rm Mpc)^{-3}$ (hereafter H1) and $5 \times 10^{-4} (h^{-1} \rm Mpc)^{-3}$ (hereafter H2).
+Both host haloes and subhaloes are included in the halo catalogues. \Yuhaonew{The number density of $5 \times 10^{-4} (h^{-1} \rm Mpc)^{-3}$ is chosen to be an approximate value according to the current observations such as CMASS or LOWZ despite not being exactly the same, and $1 \times 10^{-3} (h^{-1} \rm Mpc)^{-3}$ is a representative value of emission line galaxies (ELGs) in DESI survey; these choices are also somehow limited by the resolution of our simulations, though the use of the dark matter density field serves as a catalogue that has a much larger number density.
+Many realistic mock galaxy catalogues would give something between H1 and DM.}